 1. Get a Rewards Credit Card

 If you like flying with a particular airline, it might make sense to research getting the best possible airline rewards credit card.
-These airline-based cards typically have generous sign-up bonuses and offer perks like discounted travel, early boarding and access to airport lounges.
+Airline-based cards typically have generous sign-up bonuses and offer perks like discounted travel, early boarding and access to airport lounges.

 “If you have great credit and do not have any spending problems, you can sign up for credit cards to earn hundreds of thousands of frequent flyer miles, so your upcoming trips are all free or heavily discounted,” said Eric Rosenberg, travel hacker and founder of Personal Profitability.